How to use Gorgias rules to prioritize VIP customers using customer tags: 2026 guide

 Let me guess: you just ran a big sale, and now your support queue is overflowing.
 You know your best customers, the ones who buy again and again, are somewhere in that pile of tickets.
 The big question is, how do you find them and give them the fast, white-glove service they deserve before they start getting antsy?

 Prioritizing your VIPs isn't just a nice-to-have; it's how you boost loyalty and lifetime value.
-For a lot of ecommerce brands, Gorgias is the helpdesk of choice for this, mostly because of its built-in automation features.
+For a lot of ecommerce brands, Gorgias is the helpdesk of choice for this, mostly because of its robust built-in automation features.

 The importance of ticket prioritization